egranata/cplusminus/CONTRIBUTING.md

 ## Testing

-There are three testing styles in this project:
+There are two testing styles in this project:
-- **inline unoptimized JIT tests**: these are the original test format, but unless you need to do interesting checks on the compiler's output (which nobody does anyway), they are discouraged;
-- **out of band JIT tests**: these are great for simple tests that can fail but won't bring the entire compiler down (e.g. no unreachable code, no failed asserts, ...); they will run with and without optimization;
+- **out of band JIT tests**: these are great for simple single file tests with no additional dependencies and which do not need to check for specific error messages or results and can simply return 0 to signal success; they will run with and without optimization;
-- **out of band driver tests**: these can compile multiple files, will eventually be able to link external libraries, and work really well to test things that can easily crash (LLVM edge cases, failed assertions, memory smashers); they are intended to run with and without optimization;
+- **out of band driver tests**: these can compile multiple files, will eventually be able to link external libraries and validate error messages, and work really well to test things that can easily crash (LLVM edge cases, failed assertions, memory smashers); they are intended to run with and without optimization;

 When you submit a patch, make sure no tests break.
 Add tests for your work.
 If you can't add a test, this will make the patch subject to extra scrutiny before being merged.

-Ideally, there would only be two kinds of tests: the out of band JIT tests and the out of band driver tests.
-Patches to clean this up are welcome!

 ## Large-scale changes